pauliusbaulius/lil_analytics/README.md

 .ban <mention>
 	Ban mentioned user.

-.clear <amoount int>=0 or "all">
+.clear <amount int>=0 or "all">
 	Delete given amount of messages. "all" will delete all messages!
 	There is no way back from .clear all.
     It will completely nuke the channel it was called in.

-.gdpr
+.gdpr <mention>
-	Delete all your messages in channel where command was called.
+	Delete messages of tagged user in current channel.

-	Takes a long time.
+.export <mention> (amount int)
+	Export all or given amount of messages for tagged user.
+	If no amount is given, all messages will be exported!
+	Takes a while to iterate whole server and look for messages.
+	Creates and uploads CSV file.
 ```